 Letter from the Principal

-High school should also be a time for students to challenge themselves academically.
-If your child is curious and passionate about a subject, they should consider taking an Advanced Placement (AP) course.
-AP courses are college-level classes that provide a rigorous academic experience, preparing students for the expectations of higher education.
-These courses culminate in a College Board exam, and high scores may even earn college credit.
-If AP seems too challenging, honors or Regents-level courses can be an alternative.
+High school is also a time for students to challenge themselves academically.
+If your child is passionate about a subject, they may want to consider enrolling in an Advanced Placement (AP) course.
+AP classes offer a college-level academic experience and can help students develop the skills and confidence needed for success after high school.
+These courses culminate in a College Board exam, and students who earn strong scores may be eligible for college credit.
+For students seeking a rigorous experience without the AP commitment, our honors and Regents-level options provide meaningful alternatives.

-Additionally, we offer a range of Career and Technical Education (CTE) Programs of Study, including Law Enforcement, Computer Repair, Medical Assisting, Construction Trades, and Teaching as a Profession and Cosmetology 2.
-These two-and-a-half-period programs span two years and give students a head start on their careers.
-Many CTE courses also offer embedded credits, meaning students can earn additional credits in subjects like math, English, or health, while working towards their career goals.
-The aim is for students to continuously challenge themselves, growing academically and personally through each year and course.
+We are also proud to offer a robust selection of Career and Technical Education (CTE) Programs of Study.
+They include Law Enforcement, Cisco Systems/Computer Repair, Medical Assisting, Construction Trades, Teaching as a Profession, Cosmetology, Fashion Design & Merchandising with two other pathways that can be earned with a sequence in Accounting and Engineering.
+These two-year, two-and-a-half-period programs give students a valuable head start on their careers.
+Many CTE pathways also offer embedded credits, allowing students to earn additional credits in areas such as math, English, or health while completing their program.
+Our goal is for students to continually challenge themselves and grow academically, socially, and personally each year.

-With approximately 2,500 students and 19,000-20,000 course requests each year, offering such a diverse range of courses requires significant planning and collaboration.
-The process begins in December, as we start planning the Program of Studies for the following year, and continues through June, when we finalize the master schedule.
-This effort would not be possible without the hard work and expertise of our teachers, administrators, counselors, district staff, and, most importantly, your child.
-It is through their course selections and interests that we design our curriculum to best meet their educational needs and aspirations.
+With approximately 2,500 students and 19,000–20,000 annual course requests, building a schedule that supports such a wide variety of interests requires tremendous collaboration and planning.
+The process begins in December and continues through June as we create the master schedule for the following school year.
+This work is only possible through the dedication of our teachers, administrators, counselors, district staff, and most importantly, your child.
+Their course selections help us shape a curriculum designed to meet their evolving educational goals and aspirations.

 Sincerely,